victorverma3/Letterboxd-Movie-Recommendations/README.md

     one instance with a limit of 512 MB RAM and 0.5 CPU.
 Large volumes of concurrent server traffic sometimes cause my server to exceed the memory limit and crash.

-## Future Improvements

-I normally choose to add new features as the ideas pop into my head.
-However, there are some improvements I have planned to make at some point:

--   Overhaul server and client error handling and messages.
--   Replace print statements with detailed console logging.
--   Implement the two-tower recommender model.